 For any further information, contact the relevant section (Maths or Physics).
 For information on tutoring pedagogy, contact Roland Tormey.

-Communication at AIPU 2012: “Tutoring for first year exercise sessions turns 4 years of age: review and looking to the future”
+Communications about the Tutoring project: “Tutoring for first year exercise sessions turns 4 years of age: review and looking to the future”

 After four years of age, a review of the tutorat/tutoring model was presented at the 27th Congress of AIPU (Association Internationale francophone de Pédagogie Universitaire) at Trois-Rivières in Canada in 2012.